ArmandCorbeaux/a-better-bookworm/README.md

 - I like to have a **wallpaper which changes automatically everyday** and make me discover some nice places of the world.
 Bing wallpapers provide me this option.

 **Use btrfs rather than ext4 :**
+DONE
 - **Snapshots** of the system can be perform if needed.
 - It performs **automatic data compression**.
 Zstd seems to be the best choice between CPU use and compression ratio.
 - There's **optimizations** for rewritable electronic chip storage systems with lilmited life time (SSD,M2, ...) *[ even if with calculations, progress have been perform since the beginning of the technology, and now they can be used more than 10 years... ]*

 **Use ZramSwap rather than swap partition :**
+DONE
 - Zram creates a **swap space in memory**.
 And RAM has has quicker access than drive.
 - It performs **automatic data compression**.
 Zstd seems to be the best choice between CPU use and compression ratio.
 - In some point of view, ZRAM can be see as a process to perform RAM compression.
 And **virtually "expand" the available memory size** of the targetted computer.
-- I know that if I need some extra swap space which use the drive, I can use dphys-swapfile.
+- I know that if I need some extra swap space which use the drive, dphys-swapfile can be used.

 **Use flatpak for some kind of applications rather than debian packages :**
+DONE
 - Flatpak can be used by all kinds of desktop applications, and aims to be **as agnostic as possible** regarding how applications are built.
 There are **no requirements** regarding which programming languages, build tools, toolkits or frameworks can be used.
 - Desktop applications are **sandboxed**.
 - Having the **latest versions** of the installed applications.
 - **Expand the application store**.

 **Add some sources repositories for applications from major companies :**
+DONE
-- Google Chrome, Microsoft Visual Studio Code, and Docker
+- Google Chrome, Microsoft Visual Studio Code, Docker, Google Cloud CLI
 - They are **widely used** and **well supported**.
 - They are **in some way an "industry standard"**.
 - Repositories provide **sometimes supported more up-to-date packages for the OS**.